PERIODIC TABLE

 TRANSITION METALS: (d-block elements)

+Transition metals are metals that have partially filled d-orbitals.
 These elements lie between group 2 and 3 from period 4 in the periodic table.
 They are metals with special properties.
-Transition metals are metals that have partially filled d-orbital.

 Characteristics of transition elements